rkever2/storybook-addon-codepen-launcher/README.md

 ### Setting: options.css

 The CSS, if not defined, will just scrape the CSS in the story's rendered iframe.
 You can override that by setting a value to options.css.
-You can also add external css file (such as a global lib file) by setting options.css_external.
+You can also add external css file (preview.ts/jsx) by setting options.css_external.

+### Settings: options.js

+There is no magic that pulls in JS from the story (at least at this point) and if you want it, you need to add it into the option at the story or global level (preview.ts/jsx).
+For library level JS files, you should use options.external_js but make sure they are publically available for codepen to use.